 Reichstag Building, Berlin, Germany

 One of the most impressive landmarks in Germany and Europe is the Reichstag Building.
 The Reichstag Building houses the parliament of Germany, the German Bundestag (the government body).
-Parliament conducts all their affairs from this building.
-However, when parliament is not taking place, the building is open for tourists to see.
+Parliament conducts all its affairs from this building.
+However, the building is open to tourists when parliament is not taking place.

-One of the most popular places to visit in the Reichstag Building is the dome.
+The dome is one of the most popular places to visit in the Reichstag Building.
 The dome is a glass and metal structure at the top of the Reichstag Building that tourists can explore to learn more about the building's history.

-There is an audio guide available when visiting the dome, which I highly recommend using.
+An audio guide is available when visiting the dome, which is highly recommended.
 It is a short tour, but the guide provides interesting insights.
 Make sure you book your trip to this landmark online and well in advance.